All Episodes

 Go ahead.

-Oh, great, great.
+Oh, great.

 Post pictures of that.

-But I want to thank you too for another incredible talk radio year.
+But I want to thank you, too, for another incredible talk radio year.

-You're giving the news and uh the mainstream uh media just refuses to give us, and I wanted to thank you again for that.
+You talk news and the mainstream media just refuses to give us.

-You know, there were at least what, five separate attacks this year to get me fired.
+You know, there were at least, what, five separate attacks this year to get me fired.

 Yeah.

-And every single time, the only reason I'm still here is because of all of you in this audience and our great advertisers that are cannot and will not be intimidated.
+And every single time, the only reason I'm still here is because of all of you in this audience and our great advertisers that cannot and will not be intimidated.

 They can't stand it.